maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Inter-compatibility with the other MCP components, namely the MCP Identity Registry (MIR) and the MCP Messaging Service (MMS) should be ensured.
-In regards to different versions, the MSR should make clear which MCP version it supports and if more than one.
+In regard to different versions, the MSR should make clear which MCP version it supports and if more than one.

 #### Relevant industrial standards